 06 January 2019 - EpiphanyThe origins of this holiday go right back to the three kings who in the Christmas story as reported in the New Testament were known as the Three Wise Men of the East.
 At the time of Christ’s birth the three wise men saw a bright star burning in the sky, the star we call the Christmas star, and followed it to the birthplace of the baby Jesus.

-30 March 2018 -Good Friday EasterThe most important festival in the Christian year, is considered a time to meditate on the resurrection of Jesus Christ.
+19 April 2019 (10 April 2020) - Good Friday EasterThe most important festival in the Christian year, is considered a time to meditate on the resurrection of Jesus Christ.
 The roots lie in the Jewish feast of Passah (Pessach).
 Easter Sunday falls on the 1st Sunday after the 1st full moon after the start of spring.
-(19.04.2019)
+(19.04.2019) Especially in Franconia, there is the beautiful Easter Wells tradition: Every year at Easter, the fountains are festively decorated.

-01 April 2018 - Easter MondayThis most important of festivals known as the Holy Tridium (Triduum paschale) has developed through history since the 4th century.
+22 April 2019 (13 April 2020) - Easter MondayThis most important of festivals known as the Holy Tridium (Triduum paschale) has developed through history since the 4th century.
 A second tridium comprising Easter Sunday, Easter Monday and Easter Tuesday was attached creating three work-free days.
-(22.04.2019)
+(22.04.2019) Every year on Easter Monday, the Georgiritt in Traunstein hosts one of the most magnificent and largest horse pilgrimages in Bavaria.

 03 October 2018 - German Unity DayGerman Unity Day that is celebrated on 3rd October every year was introduced as a national holiday in Germany in 1990.
 It marks the reunification of the two German states that was completed on this day.